Churn Management Basics: How to Reduce Customer Churn

 Different Types of Churn

-There are two types of customer churn:
+There are two types of customer churn: voluntary and involuntary.

 It’s important to understand the differences between these two types of churn because, as you can see, they have very different root causes and, therefore, very different resolutions.
 Since voluntary churn occurs when a customer actively opts out, resolving it requires a very customer-centric approach — look for opportunities to enhance customer engagement, improve the customer experience, help customers see the value in your product, and so on.